ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 -  ``ERRATA_A57_814670``: This applies errata 814670 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

+-  ``ERRATA_A57_817169``: This applies errata 817169 workaround to Cortex-A57
+   CPU.
+This needs to be enabled only for revision <= r0p1 of the CPU.

 -  ``ERRATA_A57_826974``: This applies errata 826974 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision <= r1p1 of the CPU.